GarboMuffin/muffin.ink/content/blog/2025-04-12-bananatron/index.md

 +++
-title = "Auditing Electron apps with Bananatron"
+title = "Bananatron and the disappointing state of Electron app security"
 +++

-Last fall, we built [Bananatron](https://github.com/GarboMuffin/bananatron): a black-box auditing framework for Electron apps.
-We learned a lot about the (worryingly bad) security landscape of Electron apps and discovered a few real-world vulnerabilities.
-This is a blog-ified version of a presentation we gave about it last December to a small audience.
+Last fall, we built [Bananatron](https://github.com/GarboMuffin/bananatron), a black-box auditing framework for Electron apps.
+We used Bananatron to audit 112 popular Electron apps and discovered several real-world vulnerabilities.
+We also found that the overall landscape of Electron app security is overwhelmingly poor.
+A majority of apps enable insecure Electron features that automatically escalate common web vulnerabilities into catastrophic exploits, and few apps make use of all security protections that Electron provides.

+This is a blog-ified version of a presentation we gave about Bananatron last December to a small audience.

 ## Background